Proteomics and Metabolomics Facility

 Proteomics was originally used for the large scale identification of proteins separated by 2D gel electrophoresis.
 However, proteomics now includes not only the analysis of all expressed protein analysis but also traditional protein structural studies such as protein identification, post-translational modification, protein-protein interactions and other functional interests related with protein structure.

-Our primary service is protein identification (please see Services), usually but not only from gel-based samples.
+Our primary service is Protein Identification.
 Proteins are digested with protease and analyzed by mass spectrometry.
 In a similar way, we can also attempt to find and localize post-translational modifications.
 For some experiments a simple molecular weight determination may be sufficient, please call 713-834-6096 or e-mail us at firstname.lastname@example.org to discuss the specific needs of your project.
-If your project requires other proteomic analyses we can also help you connect with the appropriate resources.
+If your project requires other proteomic or metabolomic analyses we can also help you connect with the appropriate resources.